Cooking With Ayeh

 • Finely dice the onion and garlic, chop up the spinach and slice the mushrooms

-• Once the mushrooms have browned, season with salt and black pepper and remove half the mushrooms and leave on the side for now
+• Once the mushrooms have browned, season with salt and black pepper and remove half of the mushrooms to plate and leave them on the side for now

 • Add the orzo pasta and toast for 1 minute, then add the vegetable broth, season with salt and pepper and simmer with the lid on over low heat until al dente (approx 7 minutes)